 Yes, solar inverters do make a lot of noise (expressed in decibels-dB).
-It’s very horrible to hear it as you may doubt malfunctioning of the device.
+It’s very horrible to hear it as you may doubt the malfunctioning of the device.
 But it’s actually not.
-It generally produces lot of noise when used to power high-end products like ACs, refrigerators (25dB).
+It generally produces a lot of noise when used to power high-end products like ACs, refrigerators (25dB).

 7. Do solar inverters emit radiations?

 No, solar inverters do not produce harmful radiation.
 As the inverters associated with an electrical or electronic device creates an electromagnetic field which does not create any negative effects while using.
 Hence solar inverters are good to use and can be handled safely by the children.